jestjs/jest/docs/WatchPlugins.md

 #### `jestHooks.shouldRunTestSuite(testPath)`

-Returns a boolean to specify if a test should be run or not.
-It can return a `Promise<boolean>` for handling asynchronous operations.
+Returns a boolean (or `Promise<boolean>` for handling asynchronous operations) to specify if a test should be run or not.

 For example: